-Top Shot Champion Chris Cheng demonstrates some common shotgun malfunctions and how to clear them.
-Firearm instructors and experienced shooters are encouraged to watch and share these tips with newcomers to the shooting sports.
+Top Shot Champion Chris Cheng demonstrates some common shotgun tactics and shotgun malfunctions and how to clear them.
+Firearm instructors and experienced shooters are encouraged to watch and share these tips with newcomers to shooting sports.

 In this video, Chris Cheng shows us how to deal with a common shotgun malfunction that can happen to both your pump action and semi-automatic shotguns.